bjornarprytz/discovery/readme.md

 ## Short term implementation

+- Gameplay improvements:
+  - strafe past certain symbols: '-
+- Animation

 - Nice to have
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End
   - Highlight the quest words more
   - Clarify meaning of: Best score, Most words, Most Quests, Most moves
   - Sounds on UI
+  - Additional ambiance tracks

 - Verify that cloud saves work on steam

-## 1.1 roadmap (October Update)

-- New ambience
-  - Group into themed ambiance

 ### Nice to have